 In this series of articles, we will describe the semi-structured HL7 file format used in many healthcare industry data storage and processing settings, and show how you can rapidly transform and mask large volumes of HL7 XML messages without writing code.

 This first article introduces the HL7 standard and explains how HL7 messages are structured with an example.
 The next article will cover parsing and structuring this data with Flexter Data Liberator and seamlessly processing (transform, de-identify, cleanse, report on, etc.) the results in the IRI Voracity platform.
+Note that for PHI data masking purposes, it is also possible to process HL7 and X12 messages in unstructured text or XML files using IRI DarkShield directly, without pre-parsing or other processing.

 The HL7 Industry Data Standard